garethgeorge/backrest/README.md

 Download a Windows release from the [releases page](https://github.com/garethgeorge/backrest/releases) and install it to `C:\Program Files\Backrest\backrest.exe` (create the path if it does not exist).

 To run the binary on login, create a shortcut to the binary and place it in the `shell:startup` folder.
 See [this windows support article](https://support.microsoft.com/en-us/windows/add-an-app-to-run-automatically-at-startup-in-windows-10-150da165-dcd9-7230-517b-cf3c295d89dd) for more details.

+warning: If you get filesystem errors you may need to run Backrest as administrator for full filesystem access.

 warning: Backrest is not tested on Windows to the same bar as Linux and MacOS.
 Please report any issues you encounter.
 Some folders may not be accessible to Backrest or to restic on Windows due to permissions issues.